AlbashengineerAhmed/Facebook-Frontend/README.md

-# Social Media App - Facebook
+# Social Connect - A Social Media App

 This is the frontend of a social media application built using React.
 The app allows users to authenticate, manage their profiles, post content, interact with friends, and more.
 The frontend communicates with a backend API to perform all these operations.
 This repository focuses on the UI components, routing, state management, and user interactions.